Homecat805/hugo-theme-jasmine/exampleSite/content/en/blog/markdown-syntax-1.md

 title = "Markdown Syntax - Text"
 date = 2023-07-19T08:36:33Z
 draft = false
-author = 'Homecat'
+author = "Homecat"
-categories = 'Frontend'
+categories = "Hugo Theme"
 tags = ["Hugo","Walden"]
-series = ''
+series = ""
 +++

 Markdown is a lightweight markup language used to add formatting elements to plain text documents.
 This post showcases the manifestations of the markdown grammar related to text in this hugo theme.